ao/hivemind/docs/service_discovery.md

 - Listens on port 53 (standard DNS port)
 - Resolves service domains to the IP addresses of healthy endpoints
-- Supports A record queries
+- Supports A, AAAA, SRV, and TXT record queries
 - Uses the service registry to find the appropriate endpoints
+- Returns only healthy endpoints in DNS responses
+- Provides proper TTL handling for DNS caching

 Example DNS query flow: